Writer/Surfer

 Cons: Sporty silhouette

-If there was a single helmet that took us by surprise during testing it was the SCOTT Symbol 2 Plus D. While Glade’s Boundary beat out the Symbol 2 to earn top honors for best in-mold helmet, that margin was incredibly narrow.
+If there is a single helmet that took us by surprise during testing it’s the SCOTT Symbol 2 Plus.
+While Glade’s Boundary beat out the Symbol 2 to earn top honors for best in-mold helmet, that margin is incredibly narrow.
 This is because the Symbol 2 is loaded with features.

-A dual active venting system allows you to open vents fully, halfway, or close fully.
+A dual-active venting system allows you to open vents fully, halfway, or close them fully.
 Scott’s 360 pure sound ear pads are specifically designed to promote hearing without compromising warmth.
 And we appreciated even the smallest details like a plush chin strap.
+While surprisingly comfortable and customizable, we did find the Smith Vantage to be tough to beat in this department and overall worth the extra $30 due to the size of the Vantage’s vents when open and the comfort of the plush liner.

 CHECK PRICE ON EVO CHECK PRICE ON AMAZON